sbalk/dotfiles/README.md

 To customize these dotfiles for your own use:

 1. Fork this repository
+2. Remove the `secrets` submodule
-2. Update Git configurations with your information in `configs/git/`
+3. Update Git configurations with your information in `configs/git/`
-3. Modify shell configurations in `configs/shell/`
+4. Modify shell configurations in `configs/shell/`
-4. Adjust the `install.conf.yaml` to match your needs
+5. Adjust the `install.conf.yaml` to match your needs
-5. Update the dotbins.yaml configuration with your preferred tools
+6. Update the dotbins.yaml configuration with your preferred tools
-6. Remove or modify platform-specific configurations as necessary
+7. Remove or modify platform-specific configurations as necessary

 ## 📚 Additional Resources